Satalink/ffhevc/README.md

 # FFhevc

 ## First Time User ##
 Copy some media to a test directory and run ffhevc against a copy.
-Adjust the settings and configure your meidia_path_keys to suit your needs.
+Adjust the settings and configure your media_path_keys to suit your needs.
 USE AT YOUR OWN RISK!

 ## Table of Contents